lab11/socitrack/software/ersp/README.md

 To train the classifiers with an experiment you've run, assuming you've collected a TotTag log and recorded a diary labeling each event that took place, run `python3 tottagProcessing.py LOG_FILE_PATH DIARY_FILE_PATH`.

 This will print out a summary of the data you've fed the program, labeling windows of time with events based on the most common event type during that time period.
-After running training the classfiers with the dataset, it will print the accuracy of each classifier, and finally plot the log.
+After training the classfiers with the dataset, it will print the accuracy of each classifier, and finally plot the log.

 ![Output example](https://www.dropbox.com/s/1isa8jcawidhnrm/Classifier%20Output.png?raw=1)